cs1302uga/cs1302-ce23/README.md

    that works like `printf` but returns a `String`.

 1. Write a static method in the `StreamPractice` class called `getNetIncome` that takes an `Employee` reference as a parameter and returns the net income for the specified employee.
-An employee’s net income is defined as their gross income minus their deductions.
-For example, an employee with a gross income of 100 and two deductions {0.1, 0.25} has a net income of 100 − 100(0.1 + 0.25) = 65.
+An employee’s net income is defined as their gross income minus the sum of their deductions.

 1. Print the individual net incomes of all employees -- each on their own line, prefixed with a `$` and formatted to display two digits after the decimal.